UrbanJungleTech/HardwareService/README.md

 In a nutshell, MQTT is our go-to communication protocol that brings scalability, efficiency, and reliability to our system, ensuring a smooth interaction between our hardware and software components for optimal plant growth.

+# Hardware Service API Documentation

+## Overview

+The Hardware Service provides a RESTful API interface for managing resources related to hardware, sensors, and hardware controllers in a garden automation system.
+Each type of entity has its own dedicated endpoint, which allows for straightforward interaction with each type of resource.

+## Endpoints

+Endpoints are organized based on the type of resource that they manage.
+The following are examples of how endpoints for different resources may look:

+### Hardware Controller

+`/hardwarecontroller/` - Manages hardware controller entities.

+### Hardware

+`/hardware/` - Manages hardware entities.

+### Sensor

+`/sensor/` - Manages sensor entities.

+### Child entities

+The API supports managing child entities through nested routes.
+For example, to interact with the hardware entities associated with a particular hardware controller, you could use a route similar to:

+`/hardwarecontroller/hardware/`

+To interact with sensor entities associated with a particular hardware controller, a route could look like:

+`/hardwarecontroller/sensor/`

+And to manage state of a particular hardware entity, a route could be:

+`/hardware/state/`

+## Requests

+### Creating Resources

+To create a resource, a `POST` request should be sent to the appropriate endpoint.
+The body of the request should include a JSON representation of the resource to be created.
+When a resource is successfully created, the API will respond with a `201 Created` status.

+### Deleting Resources

+To delete a resource, a `DELETE` request should be sent to the specific endpoint for the resource that should be deleted.
+Upon successful deletion, the API will respond with a `204 No Content` status.

+### Updating Resources

+Updating resources is accomplished with a `PUT` request to the specific endpoint for the resource that should be updated.
+The body of the request should include a JSON representation of the resource with updated values.
+This will replace the entire entity.

+For child entities, only those included in the request body will be updated or created.
+To delete a child entity, a separate `DELETE` request must be sent.

+## Status Codes

+The API uses standard HTTP status codes to indicate the success or failure of a request:

+- `201 Created`: The resource was successfully created.
+- `204 No Content`: The resource was successfully deleted.
+- `200 OK`: The resource was successfully retrieved or updated.

+Additional status codes may be returned depending on the specific nature of the request and the state of the system at the time of the request.

 # Installation Instructions

 The Hardware Service is built as a Spring Boot microservice, making it easy to compile and run on various platforms.
 Follow the steps below to get started: markdown

 # Installation Instructions